bloominstituteoftechnology/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+An adaptive site has its elements resize when the screen size changes.
+Adaptive rearranges the block structure of the site when the screen width hits certain width breakpoints.

 2. Describe what it means to be mobile first vs desktop first.

+Mobile first starts at building the webpage at the mobile layout and then sets responsive breakpoints for it to change layout as it gets larger.
+Desktop first is the exact opposite, its starts at a Desktop layout and then makes breakpoints to change to mobile.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+It scales the font so that the default font size is 10px instead of 16px.

 4. How would you describe preprocessing to someone new to CSS?

+Preproccessing is the wrong terminology, the word I would use is transpiling as preprocessing refers to using search & replace macros to preprocess in one programmign or markup language whereas transpiling compiles the syntax into a different language.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+My favorite concept is nesting code, this is the way css should have been designed from the beginning as it represents the nested structure of the layout.
+My least favorite concept is mixins simply because I dont understand it well enough as I fell behind on doing my project work.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.